Dives 5 through

 feeling good about myself, my world and our society.
 The positive

-energy gained from an undersea perspective is truly a healing remedy for
+energy gained from an undersea perspective is truly a healing remedy for all the trauma with which life burdens us.
+I am

-appreciation of this activity.
-Nearly all the divers I have had the
+not alone in my appreciation of this activity.
+Nearly all the divers I have

-much better.
+can't get much better.

 Above, I was very happy to tell you of my June 2004 scuba diving adventure